okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/social-login/main/index.md

 <StackSnippet snippet="afterappidpinokta" />

-> **Note:** See the [Identity Providers API](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/IdentityProvider/#tag/IdentityProvider/operation/createIdentityProvider) for request and response examples when creating an Identity Provider in Okta using the API.
+> **Note:** See the [Identity Providers API](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/IdentityProvider/#tag/IdentityProvider/operation/createIdentityProvider) for request and response examples when creating an IdP in Okta using the API.

 ### Account link